 The main goal of the program is to provide instruction in developing and applying library research strategies, including the use of basic and/or specialized research tools in print and non-print formats.
-Training session topics include the local online catalog, print resources, online indexes and full-text databases, and the Internet.
-Tours of the library facility may be included upon request.
-Typically classes are taught in the library's Bibliographic Instruction Laboratory, but librarians also may visit campus or off-campus classrooms.
+Training session topics include the local online catalog, print and online resources, resource sharing, indexes and full-text databases, critical evaluation of potential sources, and ethical use of information.
+Tours of the Library facility may be included upon request.
+Typically classes are taught in the Library Instruction Laboratory (L2211) or Library Classroom (L1105), but librarians also may visit campus or off-campus classrooms.

 - Advance notice is required (at least one week in advance is preferred); schedule classes with one of the reference librarians (call 262-472-1032).

-- Classes will be scheduled on a first-come, first-serve basis.
+- Classes will be scheduled on a first-come, first-served basis.

 - Preferences for particular librarian instructors will be honored if scheduling permits.

-- Instructors are strongly encouraged to accompany classes to maximize their effectiveness, and to provide librarians with a copy of class assignment(s) or research topics ahead of time.
+- Instructors are strongly encouraged to accompany classes, and to provide librarians with a copy of class assignment(s) or research topics ahead of time.